Enrique1987/databricks/03_01_Generative_AI_Engineer_Associate/01_Generative_AI_Fundamentals.md

 What we should learn:
   - Main concepts of multi-stage reasoning systems.
-  - LongChain and main components.
+  - LangChain and main components.
   - Databricks Products and features for building multi-stage reasoning systems.
   - Benefits of using composition frameworks in AI system development.
   - Explain how multi-stage reasoning is a more accurate representation of how the human mind handles problems.